-The LIFE CO2RK Project
+LIFE CO2RK

 LIFE CO2RK seeks to halt the decline of slow-growing forests in the EU by demonstrating and highlighting their role as agents of Climate Change Mitigation.
+By promoting carbon footprint offsetting for companies, the project fosters innovative models of sustainable forest management.

+Cork oak, holm oak, oak, beech and chestnut forests... generate complex ecosystems with a great biodiversity of flora and fauna species.
 They are an asset in themselves, and CO2RK will demonstrate that despite their slow growth they have a great potential for CO2 sequestration thanks to the abundant and diverse organic matter with which they enrich their soils, together with the lush plant biomass.

 General objectives

-Mobilize investments for the recovery of the cork oak ecosystem.
+Mobilize investments for the recovery of the cork oak ecosystem

 CO2RK aims to build and test a legal and financial architecture to mobilize investments for the recovery of the cork oak ecosystem from companies interested in offsetting their CO2 emissions to forest farms that certify silvicultural management that the project will have scientifically proven to generate additionality, i.e. a maximum sequestration of CO2 above that which occurs under current conditions.